-- What is the best place for authentic New Mexican food in downtown?
+What is the best place for authentic New Mexican food in downtown?

 There are many great choices including Tia Sophia’s, Tomasita’s, or The Shed.
 Though not in the downtown district, Maria’s (best known for their amazing variety of Margaritas) is a short drive from the Inn.
 Tia Sophia’s offers a wonderful breakfast and lunch menu.
 Tomasita’s provides a great lunch and dinner atmosphere and does not require reservations.

 - How do I get to the Plaza from the Inn?

 The Santa Fe Plaza is located just 2 blocks North of the Inn of the Governors.
 It takes roughly 5 minutes to walk there (we are not responsible for window shopping that may delay your arrival).
-Follow North on Don Gaspar Street to San Francisco St., turn right and there lies the Plaza.
+Follow North on Don Gaspar Street to San Francisco St., turn right and there lies the Santa Fe Plaza.

 - How Far is Canyon Road from the Inn?

 The entrance to Canyon road is roughly ¾ of a mile from the Inn, just off the intersection of East Alameda St. and Paseo de Peralta.
 Canyon Road itself is roughly one mile long, and is uphill.
 We find many guests prefer to take a taxi to the top of Canyon Road and walk down.
 There is a city parking lot near the top if you would prefer to drive a vehicle.

 - What is there to do outside of Santa Fe?